TanviGupta0129/Facebook-likes-using-puppeteer/README.md

 # Facebook-likes-using-puppeteer

-This project using node Js and puppeteer.
+I have made this project using node JS and puppeteer.
 This script automates Facebook and it likes any number of posts on Facebook.

 Add Credentials file (Example: credential.json)